Have you ever wondered what the best IEM earbud tips out there are?

 If the earbuds are causing pain or discomfort, don’t put up with it or hope it will get better on its own just because your friends don’t have that issue when using the same model.
 In this case, the pain/discomfort is letting you know there is a problem that needs addressing.

 Changing the ear tip can help sometimes.
 This is why knowing the benefits of different ear tips can help guide you in the right direction.
 But there will also be cases where certain earbuds will simply not be right for some people.

-Ultimately, it’s an exercise of trial-and-error.
+Ultimately, it’s a trial-and-error exercise.
 We hope this article will help simplify this process, but after a certain point, all we can do is wish you luck!